Archdiocese of Reims

 The Archdiocese of Reims or Rheims (Archidiœcesis Remensis; French: Archidiocèse de Reims) is a Latin Church archdiocese of the Catholic Church in France.
-Established as a diocese around 250 by Sixtus of Reims, it was elevated to an archdiocese around 750.
+Established as a diocese around 250 by Bishop Sixtus, it was elevated to an archdiocese around 750.
 In 1089, the archbishop received the title "primate of Gallia Belgica".

-In 1023, Archbishop Ebles acquired the Countship of Reims, becoming a prince-bishop.
+In 1023, Archbishop Ebles acquired the County of Reims, becoming a prince-bishop.
 Between 1060 and 1170, it was elevated to a duchy and a peerage.

 The archdiocese includes the arrondissement of Reims and the département of Ardennes.
 Its province covers the former région of Champagne-Ardenne.
 The suffragan dioceses in the ecclesiastical province of Reims are: Amiens, Beauvais, Noyon, and Senlis, Châlons, Langres, Soissons, Laon, and Saint-Quentin, and Troyes.

-The archepiscopal see is located at the cathedral of Notre-Dame de Reims, where the Kings of France were traditionally crowned.
+The archepiscopal see is located at the cathedral of Notre-Dame de Reims, where the kings of France were traditionally crowned.
 As of 2022, the diocese had one priest for every 7,608 Catholics.

-Pope Francis appointed Éric de Moulins-Beaufort as Archbishop of Reims in 2018.
+Pope Francis appointed Éric de Moulins-Beaufort as archbishop in 2018.